-- Efforts to drive the Group's top line performance (both through driving occupancy recovery and ensuring a fair fee is received for the care services we provide) have been essential at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy particularly during the last two years. - Consistent improvements have been made in occupancy recovery, with Q3 2023 occupancy of 84.9% representing a c.
-6 percentage point improvement on the low point of 79% in Summer 2020.
-Further recovery has been achieved since the quarter end, with current occupancy of 85.7% being 0.8 percentage points ahead of the Q3 2023 average. - Through the efforts of central and home-level teams, enquiries, referrals and conversion levels have remained strong throughout 2023.
-As a result, we have generally achieved a return to c90% of normalised admission levels since mid-February 2022.
-This demonstrates the strength of enquiries and referral levels and the hard work of our team in identifying and taking advantage of this demand.
-Offsetting this, we have seen increased death and discharge rates during the year, marginally above historical averages. - Work continues to ensure that the Group takes full advantage of available demand and in particular ensuring our service offering continues to be the best fit possible to take advantage of commissioning activity, respite placements and maximise admissions through reduction in the time taken from enquiry to resident move-in date. - In addition to these occupancy initiatives, strong AWF outcomes across both private pay and local authority funded residents continue to be achieved, with an increase in Q3 2023 AWF of £102 (10.8%) on the comparative quarter and our AWF has now been in excess of £1,000 per resident per week since the end of Q1 2023.
-This increase builds upon the 2022 increases previously reported and are the highest outcomes the Group has seen.
-Whilst there is always more to do, there have been real improvements in obtaining appropriate fee levels for our existing residents and new admissions, requiring a change in 'mind-set' of both the Group and commissioners and this has been necessary to build upon a good top line performance.
+- Efforts to drive the Group's top line performance (both through driving occupancy recovery and ensuring a fair fee is received for the care services we provide) have been essential at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy particularly during the last two years. - Consistent improvements have been made with occupancy recovery, with Q4 2024 occupancy of 86.8% representing a c.8 percentage point improvement on the low point of 79% in Summer 2020.
+Further recovery has been achieved since the year end, with current occupancy of over 89% being c2% ahead of the Q4 2023 average. - Through the continued efforts of both home level and central teams, enquiries, referrals and conversion levels have remained strong throughout 2023.
+As a result, we have generally achieved a return to c.
+90% of normalised admission levels during both 2022 and 2023. - Work continues to ensure that the Group takes full advantage of available demand and, in particular, ensuring our service offering continues to be the best fit possible to take advantage of commissioning activity, respite placements and maximise admissions through reduction in the time taken from enquiry to move in date. - In addition to these occupancy initiatives, strong AWF outcomes across both private pay and local authority funded residents continues to be achieved, with an increase in Q4 2023 AWF of £100 (c10%) on the comparative quarter and our AWF has now been in excess of £1,000 per resident per week since the end of Q1 2023.
+The increase builds upon the FY 2022 increases previously reported and are the highest outcomes the Group has seen.
+Whilst there is always more to do, there have been real improvements in obtaining appropriate fee levels for our existing residents and new admissions, requiring a change in 'mind-set' of both the Group and commissioners and this has been necessary to build upon a good top line performance and ensure profitable occupancy growth.
 This has included rejection of certain placements at unsustainable fee rates (impacting occupancy in the short term).
 The review of the appropriateness of existing fee rates for our current resident base is supported by an improved clinical dependency tool.
-The Group continues to pursue commercial opportunities to further drive top line performance wherever possible including a refreshed focus and training for teams on obtaining top-ups and ancillary fees where appropriate. - Following successful finalisation of the 2023 fee review in respect of private funded resident base work then commenced in respect of Local Authority funded residents uplifts for the 2023/24 year.
-This cycle is now materially complete.
-Uplifts in respect of our Local Authority funded residents are generally applied from April of each year and these successful negotiations have therefore added significant benefit to our Q2 and Q3 2023 results.
+The Group continues to pursue commercial opportunities to drive top level performance wherever possible including a refreshed focus for teams on obtaining top-ups and ancillary fees where appropriate. - The Group has now finalised its 2024 fee review in respect of its private funded resident base and work has commenced in respect of Local Authority funded resident's uplifts for 2024/25.
+Uplifts in respect of Local Authority funded residents are generally applied for the 12 months commencing from April of each year and these successful negotiations for 2023/24 added significant benefit to our FY 2023 results.